 Will I have to go to court?

 Most product liability cases are settled through negotiation.
-Only a small percentage proceed to court and Claim Time Solicitors will represent you every step of the way if that happens.
+Only a small number of cases go to court.
+If that happens, Claim Time Solicitors will represent you at every step.

 How long do I have to make a claim?

-In most cases, you have three years from the date of the injury or from when you became aware of the defect.
-Contact us as soon as possible to preserve evidence and protect your rights.
+In most cases, you have three years from the date of the injury or from when you discover the defect that caused the harm.
+Contact us as soon as possible to help preserve evidence and protect your rights.